pepa65/fail2drop/README.md

 ## Configure
 * See the included example configfile `fail2drop.yml`.
-* The logfile recording the bans is `/var/log/fail2drop.log` by default, but can be specified in the configfile with `logout:`.
+* The logfile recording the bans is `/var/log/fail2drop.log` by default, but can be specified in the configfile with `varlog:`.
 * IP addresses can be whitelisted under `whitelist:` (prepended by `- `).
 * Multiple `searchlog` conditions can be named and specified, with:
   - `logfile:` - The path of the log file to be searched